jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-2/chapter-1c-circulating.md

 {{< s v="18" >}} The third division is the circulating capital.

 It only affords a revenue by circulating or changing masters.
-It has four parts=
+It has 4 parts:

 {{< s v="19" >}} 1.
 The money which circulates and distributes the three other stocks to their proper consumers.